zmkfirmware/zmk/docs/docs/behaviors/layers.md

 ## Momentary Layer Lock

-Even if you mostly use momentary layers, it's occasionally useful to permanently enable a layer without needing to hold anything down.
-Instead of creating a separate `&tog` or `&to` binding for each layer, you can use `&molock`.
+Even if you mostly use [momentary layers](#momentary-layer) instead of `&to` or `&tog`, it's occasionally useful to permanently enable a layer without needing to hold anything down.
+Instead of creating an additional `&tog` or `&to` binding for each such layer, you can use `&molock`.

+If `&molock` is pressed while any number of `&mo` bindings are being held, those momentary layers will not be deactivated when the corresponding `&mo` key is released.
+As a result, those momentary layers become "locked" until that `&mo` key is pressed and released a second time or the layer becomes deactivated by some other means (e.g. a `&tog` binding for that layer or a `&to` binding for a lower one).

-`&molock` causes all currently active momentary layers not to be deactivated when `&mo` is released.
-If no momentary layers are active, `&molock` triggers a fallback behavior, which by default returns to the base layer (`&to 0`), deactivating any locked momentary layers in the process.
-Alternatively, the user can deactivate a single locked momentary layer by pressing and releasing the corresponding `&mo` binding again.
+If `&molock` is pressed while no `&mo` bindings are being held, it triggers a user-configurable fallback behavior.
+The default fallback behavior returns to the base layer (`&to 0`), deactivating any locked momentary layers in the process.

 ### Behavior Binding